HealthCatalyst/Fabric.Cashmere/guides/help-menu.md

 ##### Overview

 All Health Catalyst apps should include a help menu in their navbar.
 This guide provides a standard menu for the content that should appear in that menu.
-A standard menu provides users with a consistent experience—they know what to expect from Heath Catalyst applications.
+A standard menu provides users with a consistent experience—they know what to expect from Health Catalyst applications.
 It also gives them the support and information they need to use the app.
 :::

 :::